 If you think you or your loved one are experiencing nomophobia, you must consult with a therapist first.
-After the consultation, you can do these things for managing your smartphone usage.
+After the consultation, you can follow these self-care strategies to cope with Nomophobia.

 Setting boundaries means establishing rules for your smartphone usage.
 This directly means avoiding your phone usage at a certain time in the day, especially during bedtime or mealtime.